My Very Honest Bluestone Review: 3 Night Christmas Break in Wales

 The Blue Lagoon Water Park

-Ben – ‘Even though we went outside of exclusive hours, the pool wasn’t too busy so that was great.
+Ben said ‘Even though we went outside of exclusive hours, the pool wasn’t too busy, so that was great.
 I had a bit of a bad start as I got the kids ready, got undressed and realised I’d left my swim shorts at the cottage.
 Oops!
-Had to get the kids and myself re-dressed thinking we’d have to trek back to the cottage, but luckily they had some swim shorts I could buy in the shop at the pool.
+Had to get the kids and myself re-dressed, thinking we’d have to trek back to the cottage, but luckily they had some swim shorts I could buy in the shop at the pool.

-Shorts drama over and we got to the pool.
-It was a little smaller than I was expecting, but luckily it was quite quiet, but I can imagine it getting packed out in busier times.
+Shorts drama over, and we got to the pool.
+It was a little smaller than I was expecting, but luckily it was quite quiet.
+I can imagine it getting packed out in busier times.

 The pool was great for the kids.
 There’s a really little kids area with lovely warm water, a medium kids area and then areas for more confident swimmers.
-We went round the lazy river which the kids loved and they also enjoyed the wave machine.
+We went around the lazy river, which the kids loved, and they also enjoyed the wave machine.

-There are also lots of huge slides and flutes, but I couldn’t go on them with the two kids in tow, but they look great fun!’
+There are also lots of huge slides and flumes, but I couldn’t go on them with the two kids in tow, but they look great fun!’

 Click here to check availability for Bluestone in Wales!